Last Updated on

 One thing you might notice is that Jungle Scout will only feature ideas from items that are already being sold on Amazon.
 As a result, you might not be able to come up with something unique beyond the website.
 You’re essentially stuck with Amazon’s oversaturated product options.

 Secondly, the accuracy of its sales estimate is questionable.
-I’ve picked up errors on a few occasions, some of which missed the mark by a substantial margin.
+I’ve picked up errors on a few occasions, some of which missed the mark by a substantial margin (it wasn’t the cash cow I expected).
 Subsequently, I was forced to change my approach by switching to its product tracker to determine the precise sales volume.

 Then there’s the issue with pricing.
 At $39 to $99 per month for the web app, and $97 or $197 one-off payment for the Chrome extension, some users have argued that Jungle Scout might be a bit high-priced for its features.